-PhD in Public Policy & Administration
+PhD in Public Policy & Public Administration

 Image of a TSPPPA doctoral student with long hair at a desk chair holding a stack of papers and a highlighter

-The PhD in Public Policy and Administration prepares students for research, administration and teaching positions in public policy.
+The PhD in Public Policy and Public Administration prepares students for research, administration and teaching positions in public policy.

 The flexible curriculum allows students to customize coursework to their interests while developing sophisticated research skills.
 Students enter the PhD program with the intention of completing specialized research in one of the approved fields of study.

 With about one-quarter of each cohort's students coming from countries outside of the United States, our interdisciplinary PhD program is diverse and progressive.
-Many PH.D.
-Students enroll in the program on a part-time basis while working at think tanks, research firms, international organizations, and the federal government.
+Many PhD Students enroll in the program on a part-time basis while working at think tanks, research firms, international organizations, and the federal government.

 Program Benefits